Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications: Formulation of Channel Estimation Problem and Pilot Beam Pattern Design

-In this section, we first exploit the joint sparse nature of the DPA-MIMO channel, and formulate the mmWave channel estimation problem as a structured sparse vector recovery problem.
+In this section, we first exploit the jointly sparse nature of the DPA-MIMO channel, and formulate its channel estimation problem as a structured sparse vector recovery problem.
 Then, we propose a deterministic beam training scheme.